Leasing and Financial Incentives

 Real Estate Tax Abatement

 Under CRP, the Department of Finance offers a $2.50 per square foot real estate tax abatement for up to 5 years for commercial tenants that locate in non-residential pre-1975 buildings in Lower Manhattan and make improvements to their space.
-Leases must commence prior to March 31, 2014.
+Leases must commence prior to March 31, 2016 and the extension is deemed effective after March 31, 2014.
 The premises must be located south of Murray Street and the Brooklyn Bridge, west of South Street and east of West Street.

 - Leases may be 3, 5, or 10 years, depending on the number of employees.
 Firm with less than 125 employees may have 3 or 5 year leases (or longer) and will receive the benefit for 3 to 5 years, depending on the length of lease.
 Firms employing over 125 people must have 10 year leases, and will receive the benefit for 5 years.